Caryophyllaceae: Pink Family — Catchfly & Pink

 Notes:

 A low-growing plant with prostrate to decumbent stems and erect, bright red flowers.
-These are very distinctive with their 5 petals divided into 4-6 narrow lobes.
+These are very distinctive, with their 5 petals divided into 4-6 narrow lobes.
 Each petal has 2 small appendages at its base.
 Leaves are broadly lanceolate to ovate, reducing in size towards the top of the stem.
-There are records of a related subspecies (subsp. laciniata) in the county although this is more usually found in San Luis Obispo county and south.
-This subspecies (the right hand photo) has linear to narrowly lanceolate leaves, a narrower calyx and a taller, more open growth habit.
+There are records of a related subspecies (subsp. laciniata) in the county, although this is usually found further south.
+This subspecies (right hand photo) has linear to narrowly lanceolate leaves, a narrower calyx and a taller, more open growth habit.

 Lemmon’s Catchfly / Campion – Silene lemmonii